Truncated hexagonal trapezohedron

 In geometry, the truncated hexagonal trapezohedron is the fourth in an infinite series of truncated trapezohedra.
 It has 12 pentagon and 2 hexagon faces.
 It can be constructed by taking a hexagonal trapezohedron and truncating the polar axis vertices.

 Weaire–Phelan structure

-Another form of this polyhedron has D2d symmetry and is a part of a space-filling honeycomb along with an irregular dodecahedron, called Weaire–Phelan structure.
+The Weaire–Phelan structure contains another form of this polyhedron that has D2d symmetry and is a part of a space-filling honeycomb along with an irregular dodecahedron.